 Those seeking a substantial meal, will want to try the Cruisin’ Café, where you eat in a race car and every table in the restaurant is dedicated to a Daytona 500 race winner.
 It is just a a block away on the southwest corner of A1A and Main Street.

-The adjacent Daytona Beach Pier reopened last summer (June 5, 2012) after being closed for renovations.
+The adjacent Daytona Beach Pier reopened in June 2012 after being closed for renovations.
 No one denies that the 745-foot-long, 85-year-old structure needed some work, but everyone was beginning to ask, “What is taking so long?”
 What is clear is that this is was one extreme multi-million dollar makeover took what seemed like forever.
 Where is ABC’s Extreme Makeover’s team when you really need them?
 They'd have it done in a week!
 The pier's anchor, Joe's Crab Shack is back.
 The completely renovated restaurant is a favorite with locals and visitors alike. >Photos from Orlando Sentinel

 The Daytona Beach Pier is located at 1200 Main Street and the Boardwalk amusements are located just north along the Boardwalk.
 Access to the Daytona Beach Pier and Boardwalk is off Hwy A1A and Main Street.
 Limited two-hour free parallel parking is available on Main Street and limited metered on-street parking is available on Ocean Avenue (quarters needed).
 Also, there is a parking lot on Ocean Avenue offering unlimited parking for $8 day.